microsoft/reactxp/docs/docs/components/gestureview.md

 // release the responder?
 Setting true allows release.
 releaseOnRequest: boolean = false;

-// Alternate text for screen readers.
+// ID that can be used to identify the instantiated element for testing purposes.
-accessibilityLabel: string = undefined;
+testId: string = undefined;

-// Traits used to hint screen readers, etc.
-accessibilityTraits: AccessibilityTrait | AccessibilityTrait[] = undefined;

-// Expose the element and/or its children as accessible to Screen readers importantForAccessibility?: ImportantForAccessibility =
-    ImportantForAccessibility.Yes;
 ```

 ## Styles